EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin (Quick)/README.md

 ### Usage
 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.
 2. In the toolbar, go to `Marvel Mods/Export Textures/By Asset Type` and choose the `Export Skin` plugin.
+3. If one or both of the image dimensions is not a power of 2, you will get an error warning as such, and the process will be aborted.
+Alchemy only supports images whose dimensions are powers of 2.
-3. The .xcf will be saved and several additional operations will be run while the texture is being exported to the various folders in different formats.
+4. The .xcf will be saved and several additional operations will be run while the texture is being exported to the various folders in different formats.
 The operations will depend on the options selected.
 Textures that are the same will be grouped together.
 See below for a list of the texture types that will be exported for each console.
-4. This script creates duplicate images to export, so you will not see any changes on your texture.
+5. This script creates duplicate images to export, so you will not see any changes on your texture.
 Wait for the status bar to finish before proceeding with any further operations to your texture.

 ## Export Types
  - **PC**: